-The Sunday romper & dress is a new pattern from Love Notions and it has features for all preferences.
+The Sunday romper & dress from Love Notions IS SO COMFY and it has features for all preferences.
 I have been a pattern tester and really enjoyed the experience.
-An easy sew and comfortable to wear becasue, it’s designed for knit fabrics.
+An easy sew and comfortable to wear because, it’s designed for knit fabrics.
 Secret pajama style.

 There is also a girls equivalent Sunday Romper from sizes 2T-16 and it’s super cute too.
 See this pattern HERE.
 Unfortunately, I don’t have little girls in my life to sew for at the moment.

 This pattern not only has a romper with many length options but also a dress too!
 And, for all preferences, there is a tank bodice and a dolman bodice.
 My favorite feature is the double V neckline, front and back.
 This creates a larger neckline that allows the romper to be slipped on and off from the top over the hips.